 Anything goes, as long as Reverse Confetti stamps are the only stamps used OR are the main focal point of the project.

 No limit to the number of projects linked, but they must be posted to your blog or gallery that same week (no linking older projects).

 We’re glad that you are joining us for this week’s Confetti Camera!

 In this weekly segment, one of the Confetti Crew designers will have the camera on both themselves, as a designer, and on their Reverse Confetti creations.
 You’ll get a dose of Reverse Confetti inspiration, as well as get to know each designer a little better through some interview questions that we have prepared.
 A couple of things to note:

-1) This segment will not “air” if there is a different post scheduled for that day, such on Sketch for You to Try on the 1st of each month or on a hop day.
+1) This segment will not “air” if there is a different post scheduled for that day, such on Sketch for You to Try on the 1st of each month or on a hop or sneak peek day.

 2) Each designer will answer the same set of questions until we have featured every Confetti Crew Design Team Member.

 . . . . .

 Before we jump into the CC post, just a quick reminder that we want to see YOUR Reverse Confetti creations!
 Link ‘em up on Monday’s ‘Fetti Finds link list (new link list each Monday).
 There’s a find-it-fast button over on the sidebar.**For this link list only: ‘Fetti Finds will be announced Sunday and the ‘Fetti Fave will be announced Monday**